Smooth Radio (2010): Presenters

-Presenters on the station include many notable British radio personalities.
+Presenters on the station included many notable British radio personalities.
 The breakfast show was hosted by Simon Bates, who joined the network in January 2011.
 Bates revived The Golden Hour and Our Tune, two popular features from his Radio 1 days.
 Emma B presented a Sunday afternoon show from March 2011.
+Paul Gambaccini presented a Saturday morning show, Peter Young both daytime and the specialist 'Soul Cellar', Paul Jones a blues show and Howard Pearce both weekend music shows and the stations 'live' football coverage of Chelsea F.C. games.
 The actress Tina Hobley became a Sunday morning presenter from October 2013.
 Others to join the station at that time include Paul Hollins who presented Smooth Radio's Movie Songs and Smooth Soul Sunday, Gary King who hosted a Sunday lunchtime show, and David Andrews with a Soul and Motown show on Sunday evenings.
 Former LBC 97.3 presenter Anthony Davis joined the station as its Drivetime presenter from January 2014.

 Mark Goodier hosted a weekday mid-morning show from 2007 to 2012.
 Chris Tarrant was a Saturday morning presenter whose show was networked across several GMG stations in 2008.
 Also in 2008, Tony Blackburn presented a syndicated weekend breakfast show for Smooth.
 He left the station in October 2010 to present Pick of the Pops on BBC Radio 2 because the BBC would not allow him to continue working for a rival broadcaster.
 Andy Peebles was also a presenter with the station, having hosted his Andy Peebles Soul Train from 2004 to 2013, before moving the programme to Gold, another station owned by Global Radio.
 David "Kid" Jensen was a weekday presenter from April 2011 to December 2013.